 How to apply and what happens next?

 Stop by any Umpqua neighborhood store to open your HSA.
 Or give us a call at 1-866-486-7782.
-We'll open your account, order your first checks, order your VISA® debit card and mail you your new account number and a signature card for you to sign and return to us with a statement of your beneficiaries.
+We'll open your account, order your first checks, order your VISA® debit card and mail you your new account number, a signature card and HSA application for you to sign and return to us with a statement of your beneficiaries.
 At the end of each month, we'll send you an account statement.
 If your employer is making contributions on your behalf, be sure to give your account number to the payroll department.

 What are the annual maximum contribution limits?

 For 2016, the amount is $3,350 for individuals and $6,750 for family coverage.
 For 2017, the amount is $3,400 for individuals and $6,750 for family coverage.
 If you are over 55 and eligible for a HDHP, you can contribute an additional $1,000 each tax year.
 Every year, these dollar amounts change as the IRS adjusts the limits for inflation.
 All online transactions are considered current year contributions.